 For example, be sure you insert your logo where it makes sense, such as the opening animation or the main slides.
 You also need to use fonts, colors, and other visual elements that match your brand’s overall style.

-These details might seem small and insignificant, but remember that they are essential to creating a cohesive experience for your webinar attendees.
+These small details are essential to creating a cohesive experience for your webinar attendees.

 Not everyone who views your webinar will do so on a desktop computer.

 Although only 7% webinar viewers prefer mobile over desktop, there’s still a chance a bunch of your watchers will be tuning in on their phones.

 - Increase the size of your text and visuals.

 - Choose a webinar platform that supports mobile.
 A great example is ClickMeeting.
 (You can download their app if you want to run the webinar on your phone.)